mkeeter/rayray/README.md

 although I will optimistically merge small-to-medium PRs that fix bugs or add support for more platforms.

+That being said, I'm generally friendly, so feel free to open issues and ask questions;
+just don't set your expectations too high!

 If you'd like to add major features, please fork the project;
 I'd be happy to link to any forks which achieve critical momemtum!